 Omar Askia Ali has been twice convicted of his role in the notorious robbery-murder of a furniture store in Pennsylvania.
 The Third U.S. Circuit Court of Appeals reversed a federal judge’s order that would have given Sistrunk a third trial, based on evidence the prosecutor used race as a factor in choosing the all-white jury that convicted him.

-We send your comments to our writers, but if you’d like to contact this author directly, please write to:
+If you’d like to contact this author directly, please write to:

 Omar Askia Ali #AF0814